flarocca/react-native-music-player-service/README.md

 ### play

 Starts playing the track corresponding to the id passed through parameters.
 Is important to mention that the currentIndex will be moved to the position where the track is situated.
-If the id does not exist or it is null or undefined an exception is thrown.
+If the id does not exist or it is null or undefined the promise is rejected.
 If there is a track in reproduction it will be stopped.

 Event.Stop and Event.Play will be fired if they were properly set.

-- Return type: ``void``
+- Return type: ``Promise<Any>``

 Parameters | Type | Mandatory
 ---|---|---